Covid-19 information for learners, employers and staff

 - We would urge everyone to regularly undertake Lateral flow tests to ensure we maintain our premises as Covid secure as possible.

-If you have tested positive and you are vaccinated you are not able to come to site until your 7 day isolation is complete and you are free from symptoms with negative lateral flow tests on day 6 & 7 aligning with Government guidance.
+- If you have tested positive and you are vaccinated you are not able to come to site until your 5-day isolation is complete and you are free from symptoms with negative lateral flow tests on day 5 & the morning of day 6 aligning with Government guidance.

 - If you are living with someone who has Covid - do not attend site even if you are vaccinated and have a negative result on a lateral flow.
-We require you to carry out daily Lateral flow tests and as long as you return a negative test on day 6 and day 7 you can return to site on day 8.
+We require you to carry out daily Lateral flow tests and as long as you return a negative test on the morning of day 5 and day 6 you can return to site on day 6.

 YOU MUST PHONE IN AND LET US KNOW THAT YOU ARE NOT ATTENDING SITE AND THE REASON WHY – EVEN IF YOU ARE NOT SURE WHETHER TO ATTEND SITE OR NOT – PHONE US FOR ADVICE